packmule/packmule/docs/packs/javascript.md

 # JavaScript Pack
-> Process JS including Babel support.
+> Transpile JavaScript using Babel.

 Internally the `JavaScript Pack` uses `Babel` to transpile the code if needed.
 To configure `Babel` settings in your project, a `.babelrc.json` file can be used.